 In the emails I received about the show and in the program, there were always ads by relevant services and destinations.
 In the emails, it was usually about other Broadway shows and ticketing partners.
 In the program, there were several ads about American Revolution museums, vacations in the Caribbean where Hamilton grew up, or other Broadway shows.

-Lesson: When it's right for your event, product or organization, consider taking on partners.
+Lesson: When it's right for your event, product or organization, consider building partnerships.
 These can be short- or long-term.
 Maybe the services or products are complimentary, maybe the person is speaking at your event, or maybe they just love what you're up to.
 Just like influencers, partnerships have the ability to put you in front of new audiences and expend your reach.
 Just remember, it needs to make sense for both parties and be valuable to your audience.

 "ONE LAST TIME"